BMC Kirpi

-BMC Kirpi is a heavy armored troop carrier and its primary objective is to transfer personnel from one place to another while protecting them against all kind of threats.
-However, it can receive different operational roles by being equipped with required mission equipment.
+BMC Kirpi is a heavy armored troop carrier.
+Its primary objective is to transfer personnel from one place to another while protecting them against all kind of threats.
+It can take different operational roles by being equipped with required mission equipment.

 Development

-Kirpi design process started in 2008, first prototype of Kirpi is produced in 2009.
-BMC has been awarded a tender by 614 units of MRAP vehicles by SSB – Presidency of Defence Industry in 2009.
-During the preliminary and critical design phases of this 614 Kirpi project, this prototype is further developed and thus becoming Kirpi 1.
+The Kirpi design process started in 2008.
+The first prototype was produced in 2009.
+In 2009, BMC was awarded a tender for 614 MRAP vehicles by the SSB – Presidency of Defence Industry.
+During the preliminary and critical design phases of this 614 Kirpi project, the prototype was further developed and became the Kirpi 1.

-Turkish Land Forces have used Kirpi 1 intensively on its operations, and since Kirpi’s are started to be operated, Turkish Land Forces’ casualties started to reduce significantly.
-After this initial success of Kirpi, its total sales number increased up to more than 1500, with more than 200 for export customers.
+Turkish Land Forces have used the Kirpi 1 intensively on its operations.
+After Kirpis started to be operated, Turkish Land Forces’ casualties started to reduce significantly.
+After this initial success of the Kirpi, its total sales number increased to more than 1,500, with more than 200 for export customers.

-After Kirpi 1’s 7 years of service, with the gained experience and feedback received from end users, Kirpi 2 has been introduced in 2018, while having several improvements compared to Kirpi 1.
-BMC is awarded another contract by SSB in 2018 by 529 units of Kirpi 2 MRAP vehicles.
-Independent suspension for more comfortable journey for the troops inside, improved air conditioning and engine cooling pack integration, composite add-on armor to lighten the vehicle thus allowing it to carry more payload and thus more mission equipment, particle/shrapnel holder spall liner installation upgrades have been applied to newer second generation of Kirpi 2.
+After the Kirpi 1's seven years of service, with the gained experience and feedback received from users, the Kirpi 2 was introduced in 2018, with several improvements upon the Kirpi 1.
+In 2018, BMC was awarded another contract by the SSB for 529 units of Kirpi 2 MRAP vehicles.
+Independent suspension for more comfortable journey for the troops inside, improved air conditioning and engine cooling pack integration, composite add-on armor to lighten the vehicle, allowing it to carry more payload and more mission equipment.
+Particle/shrapnel holder, spall-liner installation upgrades have been applied to newer, second generation Kirpi 2.

-Technical Description
+Technical description

 BMC Kirpi has a monocoque V-shaped body.
 Recovery and/or towing points are fitted front and rear, a NATO standard pintle being fitted at the rear.
 A front-mounted hydraulically operated self-recovery winch is standard.

-V-shape monocoque body with composed add-on armor offers great resistant against mine and ballistic attacks in terms of NATO Stanag 4569.
+V-shape monocoque body with composed add-on armor offers great resistance against mine and ballistic attacks in terms of NATO Stanag 4569.
 Protection levels are classified.
 In second generation of Kirpi, the Kirpi 2 has composite add-on armor and further increased mine protection.

-Cabin can carry 13 personnel, driver, commander and gunner facing front, rest of 10 personnel are facing each other, 5 unit on one side, other 5 on another side, seating on the edge of side walls.
+The cabin can carry 13 personnel, driver, commander and gunner facing front, the rest of 10 personnel are facing each other with 5 units on one side and 5 more on the opposite side both sat on the edge of side walls.
 Each personnel has mine protected seating, gun racks and gun ports to counterfire in times of need.
 There are two roof hatches, one on front, opens up inside the covered manual turret, optionally manual turret can be replaced with automatic weapon station, in this situation, front roof hatch opens up behind the weapon station, allowing to manually operate or reload.
-Second roof hatch is at the far end end of cabin.
+Second roof hatch is at the far end of cabin.
 There is a hydraulic operated door at the back of the vehicle, 10 personnel can mount up or evacuate from this door.